Business French: 10 Ways to Master It Like a True Pro

 9. Write a paragraph in French about your line of business

-Find the Twitter pages of French business leaders and influencers you would be interested in following.
-Read their most recent posts and decipher any terminology you don’t already know.
+Look up the LinkedIn pages of French business leaders and influencers you admire, and follow them.
+Read their most recent posts, and decipher any terminology you don’t already know.

-- Philippe Béchade, co-founder of CercleFinance.com and editor of La Bourse au Quotidien.
+- Philippe Béchade, co-founder of CercleFinance.com and editor of La Bourse au Quotidien

-- Alexandre Mandil, an MBA graduate and consultant in economic intelligence.
+- Alexandre Mandil, an MBA graduate and consultant in economic intelligence

 - Jean-Claude Balès, a digital entrepreneur